aquasecurity/trivy/docs/docs/configuration/db.md

 !!!note
     When pulling `trivy-db` or `trivy-java-db`, if image tag is not specified, Trivy defaults to the db schema number instead of the `latest` tag.

-VEX Hub repository locations can be configured separately using the [VEX configuration file](../supply-chain/vex/repo.md)

 ### Skip updates